-- To charge each member of the Eligible Faculty Committee to conduct reviews free of bias and based on criteria. - Where relevant, to verify the prospective candidate's residency status.
-Faculty members who are neither citizens nor permanent residents of the United States may not undergo a non-mandatory review for tenure, and tenure will not be awarded as the result of a mandatory review until permanent residency status is established.
-Faculty members not eligible for tenure due to lack of citizenship or permanent residency are moreover not considered for promotion by this department. - To solicit an evaluation from a TIU head of any TIU in which the candidate has a joint appointment. - Late Spring Semester: To solicit external evaluations from a list including names suggested by the Promotion and Tenure Committee, the chair and the candidate.
-(Also see External Evaluations below.) - To make available in an online share file and in an accessible place in the department the candidate's dossier for review by the eligible faculty at least two weeks before the meeting at which specific cases are to be discussed and voted. - To remove any member of the eligible faculty from the review of a candidate when the member has a conflict of interest but does not voluntarily withdraw from the review. - To attend the meetings of the eligible faculty at which promotion and tenure matters are discussed and respond to questions raised during the meeting. - Mid-Autumn Semester: To provide an independent written evaluation and recommendation for each candidate, following receipt of the eligible faculty's completed evaluation and recommendation. - To meet with the eligible faculty to explain any recommendations contrary to the recommendation of the committee. - To inform each candidate in writing after completion of the department review process: - o of the recommendations by the eligible faculty and department chair - o of the availability for review of the written evaluations by the eligible faculty and department chair - of the opportunity to submit written comments on the above material, within ten days from receipt of the letter from the department chair, for inclusion in the dossier.
-The letter is accompanied by a form that the candidate returns to the department chair, indicating whether or not they expect to submit comments. - To provide a written response to any candidate comments that warrants response for inclusion in the dossier. - To forward the completed dossier to the college office by that office's deadline, except in the case of associated faculty for whom the department chair recommends against promotion.
-A negative recommendation by the department chair is final in such cases. - To receive the Promotion and Tenure Committee's written evaluation and recommendation of candidates who are joint appointees from other tenure-initiating units, and to forward this material, along with the department chair's independent written evaluation and recommendation, to the department chair of the other tenure-initiating unit by the date requested.
+- To charge each member of the Eligible Faculty Committee to conduct reviews free of bias and based on criteria. - whether a candidate is authorized to work in the United States and whether a candidate now, or in the future, will require sponsorship for an employment visa or immigration status.
+The chair must ensure that such questions are asked of all candidates in a non-discriminatory manner.
+For tenure-track assistant professors, the department chair is to confirm that candidates are eligible to work in the U.S. Candidates who are not U.S. citizens or nationals, permanent residents, asylees, or refugees will be required to sign an MOU at the time of promotion with tenure. - Late Spring Semester: To solicit external evaluations from a list including names suggested by the Promotion and Tenure Committee, the chair and the candidate.
+(Also see External Evaluations below.) - To review faculty with budgeted joint appointments.
+The TIU head from the joint appointment unit must provide a letter of evaluation to the primary TIU head.
+The input should be in the form of a narrative commenting on faculty duties, responsibilities, and workload; on any additional assignments; and on impact of the work of the individual in the field of the joint unit. - To make available in an online share file and in an accessible place in the department the candidate's dossier for review by the eligible faculty at least two weeks before the meeting at which specific cases are to be discussed and voted.

+- To remove any member of the eligible faculty from the review of a candidate when the member has a conflict of interest but does not voluntarily withdraw from the review. - To attend the meetings of the eligible faculty at which promotion and tenure matters are discussed and respond to questions raised during the meeting.
+At the request of the eligible faculty, a department chair will leave the meeting to allow open discussion among the eligible faculty members. - Mid-Autumn Semester: To provide an independent written evaluation and recommendation for each candidate, following receipt of the eligible faculty's completed evaluation and recommendation. - To meet with the eligible faculty to explain any recommendations contrary to the recommendation of the committee. - To inform each candidate in writing after completion of the department review process: - o of the recommendations by the eligible faculty and department chair - o of the availability for review of the written evaluations by the eligible faculty and department chair - of the opportunity to submit written comments on the above material, within ten days from receipt of the letter from the department chair, for inclusion in the dossier.
+The letter is accompanied by a form that the candidate returns to the department chair, indicating whether or not they expect to submit comments. - To provide a written response to any candidate comments that warrants response for inclusion in the dossier. - To forward the completed dossier to the college office by that office's deadline. - To receive the Promotion and Tenure Committee's written evaluation and recommendation of candidates who are joint appointees from other tenure-initiating units, and to forward this material, along with the department chair's independent written evaluation and recommendation, to the department chair of the other tenureinitiating unit by the date requested.